Information for lawyers

 This program for private bar lawyers working on LAO-funded cases supports hands-on training for junior lawyers and paid mentorship opportunities for senior lawyers.
 Learn more.

-LAO provides family case management for Child and Family Service Act Crown wardship matters likely to cost more than $8,000.
+For family disputes, LAO provides family case management for Child, Youth and Family Services Act extended society care matters likely to cost more than $8,000.

 LAO will continue consulting with clients, the private bar, community clinics and community service providers on avenues for resolving family law disputes.